varshan4068/Arch-Hyprland/README.md

   git clone https://github.com/varshan4068/Arch-Hyprland.git

-  Just run the install.sh in your hyprland window manager ./install.sh
+  Just run the install.sh in your hyprland window manager using

+  ./install.sh

   This dotfiles were only tested on arch linux so try it with other distros on your own risk....